adnaneaabbar/object-detection-for-autonomous-driving/README.md

 [Prediction](https://github.com/adnaneaabbar/object-detection-for-autonomous-driving/blob/master/assets/videos/pred_video.mp4)

-The dataset is a made out of 120 images taken by a camera on the hood of a moving car to simulate what autonomous driving will look like.
+The dataset is made out of 120 images taken by a camera on the hood of a moving car to simulate what autonomous driving will look like.

 it is provided by :
 ![](https://github.com/adnaneaabbar/object-detection-for-autonomous-driving/blob/master/assets/images/driveai.png?raw=true)